| About classical electrodynamics The

 right, there must be opposite electric currents in the passive line to

+create two opposite magnetic fields.)
 An electric field contains energy, because when we pull apart the

+plates of a charged capacitor, we do work.
 Note that it has never been stated that at one point in space there

 is only one electric field, but it has always been implied.
 Generally, the